serras/emacs-haskell-tutorial/tutorial.md

 ## `structured-haskell-mode`

-Working with Haskell is usually wuite aesthetically appealing because of the layout rule (remember that this rule is the one delimiting the blocks and scopes in Haskell code).
+Working with Haskell is usually quite aesthetically appealing because of the layout rule (remember that this rule is the one delimiting the blocks and scopes in Haskell code).
 However, maintaining the rule can become cumbersome after some time, especially if you are editing something in an inner part of your syntax, which makes the rest of the block become unaligned.

 To handle Haskell code in a way that respects Haskell layout rule and conventions, we have [`structured-haskell-mode`](https://github.com/chrisdone/structured-haskell-mode), in short SHM.